salvatorious/nice-touch-dev-docs/code-snippets-and-plugin-filters.md

 }
 ```
 5. Add classes to markup
-6. Make more cool animation classes
+6. Make more cool animation classes!